zeplo/zeplo-cli/packages/download/README.md

-# Ralley Cli
+# Zeplo Cli

-[Ralley](https://ralley.io) is a managed message queue as a service.
+[Zeplo](https://zeplo.io) is a managed message queue as a service.
 Blimey, that's a mouthful.
 We help you send queued messages without any setup.
-All you have to do is prefix your request with `ralley.to/` and we'll queue it for you!
+All you have to do is prefix your request with `zeplo.to/` and we'll queue it for you!

-This is the CLI for Ralley.
+This is the CLI for Zeplo.
 It helps you to view requests, manage your account and has a really handy `dev` server.

 ### Install